 Until recently, apartments in Auckland have been confined to the hustle and bustle of the inner city.
 But planning changes brought by the Auckland Unitary Plan mean that more apartments are being developed in suburban areas.

 Many suburban apartments are strategically located so that residents can enjoy easy access to public parks and transport links.
 This way of living encourages walking and reduces car dependency.

 The Fraser Avenue neighbourhood in Northcote is a level 800m walk to the town centre and five minutes from the nearest bus stop on Lake Road.
-It’s also directly opposite the beginning of the soon-to-be-completed greenway; a green corridor that will link several of Northcote’s parks and neighbourhoods to each other and the town centre.
+It’s also directly opposite the newly completed greenway; a green corridor that links several of Northcote’s parks and neighbourhoods to each other and the town centre.

 Akoranga Bus Station

 Get closer to nature and the community

 The trick to becoming a satisfied suburban apartment dweller is to ensure that you choose your neighbourhood just as carefully as your home.
 Overseas research shows that many people living in medium-density apartment neighbourhoods are highly satisfied with their home because of the sense of community it promotes.
 They’re more likely to opt for public transport and walking routes over a car journey and swap private backyards for communal living spaces that are part-and-parcel of medium-density residential developments.